Nacurutu/es-theme-ARC-S-Theme-Remix---The-RA-CFW/README.md

 I made some aesthetic changes, changed the backgrounds.

-It has only two views: basic and detailed.
+It has 4 views: basic, detailed, video and Grid

 Detailed only has one image for the roms (image name=“md_image”), I recommend using mix2 because it is the most complete as it shows screenshot, box, media and marquee.